 The Global Atlas for renewable energy currently includes 2,000 renewable energy resource maps.
 Each dataset has different spatial extent, different spatial resolutions, and underlying production and validation methods.
-For the GCC, the Global Atlas features solar and wind maps from United Arab Emirates, Saudi Arabia, Kuwait4.
+For Latin America, the Global Atlas features solar and wind maps from Mexico, Uruguay, Chile, Peru5.

-The advantage of national maps is that the validation process is more extensive and supported by long-term measurement campaigns.
+The advantage of country-level maps is that the validation process is more extensive and supported by longterm measurement campaigns.
 The disadvantage is that production and algorithms can differ by country, so aggregating them into a regional analysis would be inaccurate.

-For consistency across several nations, datasets of continental or global detail are required, and their quality at this scale has improved.
-Until recently, continental or global datasets available in the public domain were provided at a spatial resolution of 10 km or more, and most were validated against ground measurements from the meteorological network.
-Datasets at a resolution of 5 km (or better) across countries have only recently been made available to the public, thanks to bilateral partnerships facilitated by IRENA5.
+For consistency across borders, datasets of continental or global detail are required, and the quality of such date at this scale has improved.
+Until recently, continental or global datasets available in the public domain were provided at a spatial resolution of 10km or more, and most were validated against ground measurements from the meteorological network.
+Datasets at a resolution of 5 km (or better) across countries have only recently been made available to the public, thanks to bilateral partnerships facilitated by IRENA6.
 These datasets have been validated extensively and documented so that users can understand the degree of uncertainty and decide for themselves how appropriate they are in guiding their decisions.
-According to IRENA (2013c), the resource data used in this study fall into the POTENTIAL+BUSINESS category for both solar and wind.
+According to IRENA (2013c), the resource data used in this study fall into two categories: POLICY+BUSINESS (solar) and POTENTIAL+BUSINESS (wind).

-However, even very accurate renewable energy resource maps provide information of limited use for policy makers.
-For decision making and planning purposes, major additional dimensions need to be factored in.
+However, even very accurate renewable-energy resource maps provide information of limited use for policy makers.
+For decision making and planning purposes, important additional dimensions need to be factored in.
 This can be achieved by combining the most relevant constraints and producing maps of suitable areas.